linuskang/bubbly/README.md

-# WaterNearMe: Mapping out Australia's water fountains
+# Bubbly: Mapping out Australia's water fountains

-**WaterNearMe** is an all-in-one app designed to help you locate your nearest water fountain.
-You can also add to our repository and contribute to the largest database of water fountains in Australia - completely for free!
-This was my app attempt for the Premiers Coding Competition QLD 2025.
+**Bubbly** is an all-in-one app designed to help you locate your nearest water fountain.
+Open sourced.

-You can access **WaterNearMe** at https://waternearme.au
+You can access **Bubbly** at https://bubbly.linuskang.au

 ## Tech stack